afeeni/afeeni.github.io/README.md

 ## Hi!
 Welcome to my personal website made with React!
 Made and designed by me to be a development portfolio. :)

+To do:
+- Responsiveness for mobile
+- Quick loading screen
+- complete contact form
+- tests
+- custom scroll

 # Getting Started with Create React App